Azure/discover-java-apps/README.md

 ## Build the project
 1) For linux, run build.sh
 2) For Window, run build.bat
-<p> Find your binanry file from bin folder
+<p> Find your binary file from bin folder

 You can find the running log from discovery.log in the same folder